aswinmohanme/blog/priv/content/posts/2023/03-16-how-upi-works.md

 UPI is successful in India due to many reasons

 * Easy to set up, you need a bank account and the mobile number associated with the bank accounts
-* Everyone uses UPI, UPI was mandated by RBI to be supported by everyone.
+* Everyone has access to UPI, UPI was mandated by RBI to be supported by every bank.
 * Zero cost.
 Sending and receiving payments with UPI is zero cost for all parties involved.

 Now we can take a look at how UPI works technically.